Building Resilient Futures-bookcover

 The author brings together contributors to deliver a real mix of theory, case-study evidence and anecdote in a way that is both approachable and thought provoking.
 It is a timely and necessary addition to a crucial topic.
 Very simply, professionals, practitioners, students, government ministers, and business leaders should read this now.
 It might be a safer, better world if people read the book and acted on it.

-Based on his work in the UK’s Ministry of Defence (Defence Intelligence), he authored Soviet Military Art in a Time of Change: Command and Control of the Future Battlefield (Brassey’s, 1991, ISBN 0080413218).
+His first book, based on his work in the UK’s Ministry of Defence and a Defence Fellowship, was Soviet Military Art in a Time of Change: Command and Control of the Future Battlefield (Brassey’s, 1991, ISBN 0080413218).

 Customer Reviews